Last update: 22 April 2019 – will be updated in case of new information.

 2018 finally brought peace: After a change in power, Ethiopia declared unconditional acceptance of the 2002 UN ruling.
 Bilateral meetings and the exchange of ambassadors paved the way to a formal peace agreement, and on 11 September 2018, the border crossings opened again.
 Eritreans and Ethiopians euphorically started to rediscover their neighbours, trade links were quickly re-established.

-As of January 2019, the following border crossings are open:
+The opening of the border crossings

 - Bure (Ethiopia) / Debay Sima (Eritrea) crossing on the road from Ethiopia’s Afar state to the Eritrean port of Assab (officially opened on 11 September 2018);